 In addition to this, when there is no collaboration between tools used by different teams, information starts getting shared via other, informal channels.
-For example, scope of the project might get shared via email; the new requirements might get communicated over a voice call; change requests might get shared in a PDF over IM; and some features might get implemented over hunches/assumptions.
+For example, the scope of the project might get shared via email; the new requirements might get communicated over a voice call; change requests might get shared in a PDF over IM, and some features might get implemented over hunches/assumptions.

 Collaboration adds traceability and visibility to the entire software development process.
 A Dev manager can know what their developer is working on, within a glance.
 They can also know what features the developer is implementing and upon whose request.